Mac-STAT/Stat155Notes/docs/appendix.md

 ##
 ## The 'mosaic' package masks several functions from core packages in order to add
 ## additional features.
 The original behavior of these functions should not be affected by this.
-##
-## Note: If you use the Matrix package, be sure to load it BEFORE loading mosaic.
-##
-## Have you tried the ggformula package for your plots?
 ```

 ```